jlayog/Notes_Advice/basicJavascript.md

 80/20 Rule: Using 20% of javascript to get 80% of progress done.

+Statements in Javascript have five separate elements:

+1. Values
+    - Fixed (a.k.a Literals)
+        Doesn't ever change.

+        Numbers such as 17.425 or 946

+        Strings are simply text, written in 'single' or "double quotes"

+        Expressions compute to values, like math: 10 * 4 or 3.14 - 6

+    - Variable
+        Can change.
+Used to store data, such as numbers, strings, or expressions.
+Think of a variable as a bucket that can have stuff in it.

+        JS uses the keyword var to define a variable, then uses = to assign a value to the variable.

+2. Keywords
+3. Expressions
+4. Operators
+    - Arithmetic
+        Used for math.
+Such as:
+        + - * /

+    - Assignment
+        Used to assign values to variables.
+Such as:
+        = += -= *= /=

+5. Comments
+    - Single line comments //

+    - Multi line comments /* */

 # Notation
 Best Practice in writing JS, details in camelCase.
 In camelCase, multi-word variable names have the